 Benefits of Project Natick:

 1) Rapid response to market demand can now be possible.
-Able to deploy a datacenter at scale from start to finish in no more than 90 days.
+Able to deploy a data centre at scale from start to finish in no more than 90 days.

 4) Natick datacenters are envisioned to be fully recycled.
 Made from recycled material which in turn is recycled at the end of life of the datacenter.